 4. Brussels Sprouts

 These sweet and crunchy fruits not only taste great, but they are an excellent source of dietary fiber and immune-system boosting vitamins.
-You can gain four grams of fiber and up to 14% of the RDA of vitamin C from one apple.
+You can gain four grams of fiber and up to 14 percent of the RDA of vitamin C from one apple.
 If you’re working out at the gym, take an apple to snack on.
 They contain an essential antioxidant, quercetin, that helps get more oxygen to your lungs.

-This fruit is high in antioxidants like ellagic acid, which is known to reduce inflammation, and fight heart disease and many types of cancer, including prostate cancer.
+This fruit is high in antioxidants like ellagic acid, which is known to reduce inflammation and fight both heart disease and many types of cancer, including prostate cancer.
 Pomegranate juice improves blood flow to your heart and sexual organs, too.
 Perhaps this is the reason that the Greeks claim that Aphrodite planted the first pomegranate tree on Cyprus!

 Besides being incredibly delicious, tomatoes, especially when cooked, are a rich source of lycopene, the antioxidant compound that gives them their vibrant red color.
 Eating tomatoes may help to reduce the risk of heart disease, as well as breast, lung, and even prostate cancer.
 Tomatoes are packed with other essential nutrients, including vitamins A, C, E, and potassium.

 For a boost in vitamin C to help get your immune system ready for the winter season, eat lots of bell peppers—especially red bell peppers.
 They’re not just a great addition to salads or pizza, but they’re also a great way to get some much-needed beta carotene into your diet.
 It may not seem possible, but a bell pepper has three times as much vitamin C as an orange does.